 Try adding more veggies, whole grains, nuts, seeds, and berries that have plenty of magnesium or potassium into your diet.
 Your muscles need both of these minerals in order to function pain-free.
 You can also take magnesium or potassium supplements if you have a hard time eating enough magnesium-rich foods.

-Traditional Chinese medicine has used acupuncture to treat migraines for thousands of years by inserting fine needles into specific points on the body in order to reduce head tension.
+Traditional Chinese medicine has used acupuncture to treat migraines for thousands of years by inserting fine needles into specific points on the body to reduce head tension.

 Whiteheads often respond well to tea tree oil—which has antimicrobial properties to help keep your skin clean and pimple-free.
 Choose a topical treatment consisting of at least 5 percent tea tree oil.

-Caster oil is a common vegetable oil that has been used for its medicinal purposes across Africa, India, and the Mediterranean for centuries.
+Castor oil is a common vegetable oil that has been used for its medicinal purposes across Africa, India, and the Mediterranean for centuries.
 Castor oil has strong healing properties—applying it to the affected skin with a cotton ball and rinsing off after 30 minutes twice a day can help lessen the appearance of age spots.
-The best part?
-You can find it at pretty much any supermarket or drugstore.
+Castor oil is a vital tool in the home remedy took kit, there are so many uses!

 Applying aloe vera gel to a burn can help soothe the affected area and stimulate new skin growth.
 It also contains compounds that may dull the pain and inflammation associated with a burn.

-Coffee grounds help improve skin’s circulation and texture, diminishing cellulite and the appearance of varicose veins.
+Coffee grounds help improve skin circulation and texture, diminishing cellulite and the appearance of varicose veins.
 To reduce the appearance of cellulite, combine ½ cup of ground coffee with ¼ cup of brown sugar.
-Rub olive oil or coconut oil into the cellulite first, and then massage some of the coffee/sugar mixture into the same area.
+Rub olive oil or coconut oil into the cellulite first, and then massage some of the coffee/sugar mixtures into the same area.

 Coconut oil is one of the best natural remedies for dry skin—the saturated fats it contains help the skin stay moisturized, smooth, and even-toned.